To book Gerard Lyons please contact your JLA Agent.

 Gerard Lyons is the former Chief Economist at Standard Chartered Bank.
 He’s advised Boris Johnson as Mayor of London on economic issues both local, national and international and been a leading pro-Brexit economic voice.
 With an insight into policy as well as economics and markets, Gerard delivers entertaining and enlightening analyses of the global and UK prospects, the positives and the negatives, the developing economies and why the Chinese economy is like Cinderella, Goldilocks and Superman.

 Gerard Lyons is the former Chief Economist and Group Head of Global Research at Standard Chartered Bank.
-He also advised on local, national and international economic issues for Boris Johnson whilst he was Mayor of London
+He also advised on local, national and international economic issues for Boris Johnson whilst he was Mayor of London and remains a leading voice on UK and global economic developments.

 Previous to his appointment at Standard Chartered, Gerard served as Chief Economist and Executive Director at DKB International, as Chief UK Economist at the Swiss Bank Corporation and Chief Economist at UK stockbroker Savory Milln.